-There is no requirement for separate sets of auditors in view of our suggestion as regards auditors, hereinabove in Response 1.
+There is no requirement for separate sets of auditors.
+Further, we have provided our suggestion as regards auditors, hereinabove in Response 1.

 Should there be a different list of empanelment of auditors based on the model/make of CAS and SMS installed by distributor?
 Will it be feasible to operate such panel of auditors?